Albertzue/learning_notes/aws/DOP-C02/answers/mock_answer.md

 CD !
 A
 AD !
 SSM::PARAMETER?
 BD
 C !
+D
 C !
+D
 A ! manage event? data event
-B
+B A
 B
 A
  !
+CDE
 B
 B !
+A role will be inheritant in aws organization
 AC !
+AD
 AD
 A !
+C
-B
+B D
-D
+D A
 D !
 D
-C
+C A
 A !
-BC ! resource group
+BC ! resource group AD
 D !
+A
 A !
+C
 C !
+A
 B !
 BE !
+CE
-B
+B C
 A
 A !
 A
 D
 A !
 AB
 B !
+A
 D
 A
 B !
 A?